RoseTheFlower/MetroSteam/README.md

 1. [Download CSSLoader](https://deckthemes.com/download/windows).
 1. Go to the Store tab.
 1. Search for *Metro* and install **Metro by Rose**.
-* Note that the skin version available via the CSSLoader store may not have the latest updates of this repo.
+* Note that the skin version available via the CSSLoader store may not have the most recent updates of this repo, though you can manually override it with the [latest files](/../../archive/refs/heads/master.zip).

 ## Credits
 * [Dom](https://github.com/minischetti) for creating the original Metro skin, which has been the reference point for many parts of my remake.